pratham-agarwalla/DIABETES-PREDICTION-USING-MACHINE-LEARNING/README.md

 Diabetes\_Prediction

 -----
-The aim of this project is to predict whether a person is diabetic or not using a dataset from kaggle using machine learning.
+The aim of this project is to predict whether a person is diabetic or not using a dataset from Kaggle using Machine Learning.

 Libraries used:-